Jason360x/Portfolio/README.md

   <img src="/_screenshots/library.png" alt="Screenshot of the frontpage of the library project">
 </p>

-The library project was part of the "Softwaretechnik" module in the third semester of my course.
+The library project was part of the Software Engineering module of the third semester of my course.
 It was an agile project using Scrum and was written in Java with the GUI components being created using JavaFX.

 The program supports logging in with a user and, depending on the user's privileges, add and remove books from the library and/or borrow and return books.